pmuellr/eslp-dashboards/README.md

 than with ES|QL producing an array of values and separate array of column info.
 Having to do this transition for every row pains me, especially when I use `LIMIT 10000`.
-I think it should be considered as an additional output format, called, apparenlty, "Tidy Data".
+I think it should be considered as an additional output format, called, apparently, "Tidy Data".

 The only other niggle I have with ES|QL - so I love it - is the reverse naming of the parms for `EVAL` and `RENAME`.
 I stack these together